 After the Detroit Pistons selected Bob Lanier with No. 1 overall pick in the 1970, the center out of St. Bonaventure proved that, while his size 22 shoes were huge, his impact on the court gigantic.

-Lanier was an 8x All-Star whose contributions to both teams he played for – the Pistons and Bucks – retired his No. 16.
+Lanier was an 8-time All-Star whose contributions to both teams he played for – the Pistons and Bucks – retired his No. 16.